Elder Futhark Runes For Divination

 Rune Origins

 The Elder Fuðark (Elder Futhark, Elder Fuþark, Older Futhark or Germanic Futhark) is the oldest form of the runic alphabets comprising of 24 characters.
-This was abreivated by the Scandinavians around the 8th century to 16 characters and referred to as the Younger Furthark.
+This was abbreviated by the Scandinavians around the 8th century to 16 characters and referred to as the Younger Furthark.
 The Anglo Saxons retained and extended the 24 characters creating their Anglo Saxon Futhorc.

 Dating the origin of Runes is dependent on archeological evidence, engravings on artifacts, monuments etc, and places their genesis somewhere between the 2nd century BCE and 2nd century CE.